Businesses who import goods to Washington may have retail sales tax and business and occupation (B&O) tax responsibilities in Washington state.

-You are required to register your business with the Department of Revenue, if you have to collect retail sales tax or pay B&O tax in Washington.
 You can register your business online by filling out a Business License Application.

 After you have registered your business, you will receive a Unified Business Identifier (UBI)/Account ID.
 You will need this number whenever you interact with the Department of Revenue.
 You will also be assigned a tax filing frequency of monthly, quarterly, or annually based on your estimated annual business activity.

-Monthly and quarterly filers are required to file online through our e-file system, My DOR.
+All filers are required to file online through our e-file system, My DOR.
 You will submit any collected sales tax and pay B&O tax or other fees on the same return.